alphagov/notifications-net-client/README.md

 ### [Visual Studio](https://www.visualstudio.com/vs/visual-studio-mac/) (Mac OS)

-In order to get the .Net client running in Visual Studio the target `.Net Framework` needs to be set to `4.6.2` and the application needs to be run from the terminal.
+In order to get the .Net client running in Visual Studio the target framework needs to be set to `.Net standard 2.0` and the application needs to be run from the terminal.

 <details>
 <summary>Click here to expand for more information.</summary>